ivancuric/js-perf/README.md

 })();
 ```

-If the browser isn't able to evaluate an `async` function, we assume that it's an old browser and just ship the
+If the browser isn't able to evaluate an `async` function, we assume that it's an old browser and just ship the huge and sl
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg3ODQ1OTUzLDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbLTE5NjEwNjgyOTIsMzUyMjM1NTkzLC03Nj
-E1NDJdfQ==
+k1MTU0Ml19
 -->